How to Read and Interpret Your Sleep Tracker Data: A Complete Guide

 If your tracker shows frequent wake-ups, environmental noise is often the culprit.
 I added a Yogasleep Dohm Classic to my bedroom last December, and my WASO dropped from an average of 38 minutes to 22.
 The mechanical fan-based hum is different from app-generated white noise — there's no looping artifact your brain can latch onto.

-If your data shows you're waking before sunrise feeling groggy, a sunrise alarm like the Hatch Restore can help.
+If your data shows you're waking before sunrise feeling groggy, a sunrise alarm like the .
 I tested it for 6 weeks and my morning grogginess (subjectively) dropped noticeably, though my deep sleep numbers didn't change.

 For light leakage — a sneaky disruptor — the Manta Sleep Mask is the only mask I've worn that doesn't press on my eyelids.
 My REM percentage climbed about 2 points the week I started using it.